Cybersecurity Degrees and Alternatives: Your 2025 Guide

 • Self-teaching: There is no shortage of free or inexpensive online courses on the internet.
 If you’re self-motivated and enjoy learning independently, it’s possible to develop key cybersecurity skills on your own.
 If you choose this route, keep in mind that a certificate or other credential may help your resume stand out.

+Cybersecurity is a growing field with a wealth of job opportunities.
 Gain foundational cybersecurity skills and hands-on experience with top industry tools when you complete the Microsoft Cybersecurity Analyst Professional Certificate.
 This program covers topics like network security, cloud computing security, penetration testing, and more—no experience is required.

 Frequently asked questions (FAQs)